 The first edition of this summer programme was organized in collaboration with Dr. Maja Wrzesien, who received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 656333.

-Dr. Maja Wrzesien is a former postdoctoral researcher (Marie Sklodowska Curie fellow) within the Psychopathology and Development group of the Research Institute of Child Development at the University of Amsterdam.
+Dr. Maja Wrzesien is currently a postdoctoral research fellow at the University of Valencia (Spain) and a former postdoctoral researcher (Marie Sklodowska-Curie fellow) within the Psychopathology and Development group at the University of Amsterdam (The Netherlands).
 Her research is largely interdisciplinary, focusing on emotion regulation in youth with special emphasis on mindfulness, self-compassion, and new technologies.
-She is also a certified mindfulness trainer.
-She has performed different mindfulness training in both the public and private sectors for youth, parents, and educators.
-She has supervised several Master students and has participated in both international and national research consortia.
-She has published in numerous academic journals.
-Here you can find her personal website: https://majawrzesien.com/
+She is also a certified mindfulness and compassion trainer.
+She has performed different training in both the public and private sectors for youth, parents, clinicians and educators.
+Want to know more about Maja?
+Visit her personal website.

 Want to get to know more about studying in Amsterdam?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.

 Want to get a taste of this summer programme?
 Join Academic Director Dr. Maja Wrzesien in this guided compassionate breathing protocol, a special episode on our podcast, Mokum.

 Looking for a student perspective?
 Listen to alumna Tsamara Fahrana Putrityas' podcast and interview with Maja Wrzesien.